-Unlike the Bip U, this device has a circular display and has upgraded from a plastic design to a stainless steel body which immediately gives it more of a luxury feel.
-The AMOLED screen is bright and works really well when outside.
+Unlike the Bip U, this device has a circular display and has upgraded from a plastic design to a stainless steel body, giving it a more luxury feel.
+The AMOLED screen is bright and works well when outside.

 It has an always-on display, 3GB of onboard music storage, and a built-in microphone and speaker that allow you to take calls from your phone directly on your watch.
-You will still need your phone in range, however, as the watch doesn’t support a cellular connection.
+However, you will still need your phone in range, as the watch doesn’t support a cellular connection.

 The design is ideal for everyday use, but there are also a ton of fitness features too.
 For example, there is GPS for tracking your runs, 12 different sports tracking modes, and the blood oxygen monitor.

-Battery life is where this smartwatch excels over the others shared here with a claimed 14 days from the manufacturer, although in our tests it is closer to a week when using multiple features on the watch.
+Battery life is where this smartwatch excels over the others shared here with a claimed 14 days from the manufacturer, although it is closer to a week when using multiple features on the watch in our tests.

 FDA Approved: Fitbit Versa 3